Home » Healthy Living » Simple Basil and Ginger Tea Recipe For Inflammation

 You may take the tea bag out after 10 minutes or leave the ingredients in for a stronger flavor and to strengthen anti-inflammatory properties.
 Add a squeeze of lemon or place a wedge of lemon into the tea if you choose.
 This is optional only!

-This basil turmeric ginger tea recipe is made using simple ingredients and one of the best for helping with pain relief from inflammation due to its powerful anti-inflammatory properties.
+This basil turmeric ginger tea recipe is made using simple ingredients and is one of the best for helping with pain relief from inflammation due to its powerful anti-inflammatory properties.

 References